ChaitraBhaskarachary/MasterThesis/README.md

 # Authors
 This work is the joint effort of:
-Chaitra Bhaskarachary. chaitra22.bgnhc@gmail.com
+- Chaitra Bhaskarachary. chaitra22.bgnhc@gmail.com
-A. Jahanian Najafabadi. a.jahaniannajafabadi@jacobs-university.de Dr.Benjamin Godde. b.godde@jacobs-university.de
+- A. Jahanian Najafabadi. a.jahaniannajafabadi@jacobs-university.de
+- Dr.Benjamin Godde. b.godde@jacobs-university.de

 # Notice
-Even though you can not train the classifiers here, note the following:
  - We extracted resting EEG signals from the Healthy Brain Network dataset, made available by The Child Mind Institute through the 1000     Functional Connec- tomes Project / INDI.
 The EEG signals are publicly available, however pheno- typical data must be accessed through the Healthy Brain Network-dedicated instance of the Longitudinal Online Research and Imaging System (LORIS).
 - Neuroimaging Data Access
 - Downloading FCP-INDI Neuroimaging Data from Amazon S3